PRIORITIES

 Metro is building out a regional transportation network.
 Major projects in the Third District will connect our communities to the region.

-• This transit project will use the same rail technology as Metro’s A, C, E and L Lines adding 14 new stations between the G Line (Orange) Van Nuys Station and the Sylmar/San Fernando Metrolink Station.
+• This transit project will use the same rail technology as Metro’s A, C, E and K Lines adding 11 new stations between the G Line (Orange) Van Nuys Station and the Sylmar/San Fernando Metrolink Station.
 This system for the Valley means better transit with improved quality and service along Van Nuys Bl.

 • The voter approved Measure M put forward a plan to help Angelenos cross the natural barrier created by the Santa Monica Mountains that has made traveling between the Valley and the Westside challenging and separated these communities for far too long.

-• The Project is anticipated to begin service in 2033-2035 and has the potential to improve mobility, promote equity, bolster economic activity and create a healthier more sustainable Los Angeles.
+• As one of the highest potential ridership lines in the Metro system, the Project has the potential to improve mobility, promote equity, bolster economic activity and create a healthier more sustainable Los Angeles.
 Read more here.

 • The Metro K Line Northern Extension would connect three major rail lines and numerous bus lines.

-• The Crenshaw Northern Extension project would fill a major gap in the Metro Rail network and create opportunities by connecting the Crenshaw District, Mid-City, West Hollywood, and Hollywood.
+• The project would fill a major gap in the Metro Rail network and create opportunities by connecting the Crenshaw District, Mid-City, West Hollywood, and Hollywood, and could be one of the highest ridership of any light rail lines in the country with almost 100,000 daily riders, 65 percent of whom would be low-income, serving approximately 325,000 residents, nearly 250,000 workers, 770 regional destinations, and 80,000 zero-to-one car households.

 • Metro has a plan to make it easier to get around by expanding our rail system to the Westside with the Purple (D Line) Extension Transit Project.
-This critical, highly anticipated new addition to Metro’s network will add seven new stations and a reliable, high-speed connection between downtown and the Westside.
+Section 2 (2026) and Section 3 (2027) will add 4 new stations and a reliable, high-speed connection between downtown and the Westside.

 • As one of LA’s busiest areas, the Westside is the region’s second-largest job center.
 With the Metro Purple (D Line) Extension Transit Project, we are closer than ever to connecting busy areas and improving travel for everyone who lives, works and plays in LA County.

-• The voter approved Measure M put forward a plan to make it easier for Angelenos to get around the San Fernando Valley by upgrading the Orange Line (G Line) with grade separations, signal improvements, new gating systems, and better connectivity to other transit options between Chatsworth and the North Hollywood Red Line (B Line) station.
+• The voter approved Measure M put forward a plan to make it easier for Angelenos to get around the San Fernando Valley by upgrading G Line with grade separations, signal improvements, new gating systems, and better connectivity to other transit options between Chatsworth and the North Hollywood Red Line (B Line) station.
+These improvements will enhance safety along the 18-mile G Line between North Hollywood and Chatsworth, increase reliability and reduce average end-to-end bus travel times by 12-16 minutes.

-• Major construction is expected to begin in 2024 and the completion of these improvements will provide an enhanced experience for Metro rider looking to cross the Valley and connect to Downtown Los Angeles.
+• Major construction began in 2025 and the completion of these improvements will provide an enhanced experience for the millions of Angelenos who use bus or rail to travel to work and school across the Valley and connect to Downtown Los Angeles.
 Read more here.

 Metro Ambassadors: How Can We Help You?